rs-services/rs-vpctool/README.md

 rs-vpctool
 ==========

-This tool is used to create a VPC reference in the RightScale dashboard (http://us-3.rightscale.com)  When running the command you get a new
-VPC network, internet gateway, public and private subnets, route tables, routes and a VPC NAT Host in one public subnet.
+This tool is used to create a VPC reference in the RightScale dashboard.
+When running the command you get a new VPC network, internet gateway, public and private subnets, route tables, routes and a VPC NAT Host in one public subnet.